 Surgery didn’t work.
 Chemotherapy didn’t affect this particular cancer.
 Chemo had huge effects on her body.
 She became gaunt.
 Sickly-looking.
 Fragile.
 Her clothes just hung on her and her bandana covered up her bald head.

-She chronicled her journey through becoming a first-time mom while battling cancer.
+She chronicled her journey by becoming a first-time mom while battling cancer.
 Her posts to Facebook were never about the tough break she had, or how angry she was about her circumstance.
 She wrote about how God had blessed her, her faith and her excitement about becoming a new mom.

 In the sadness of this situation, a bold, confident woman was at center stage.
 She wasn’t flashing her money or her slender figure.